dczmer/davelab/01_developer-productivity/01_zsh-configuration/02_prompt/README.md

-# 02 - Configuring Your Prompt
+# Configuring ZSH For Everyday Use 02 - Configuring Your Prompt

 ## Objective